w3f/Grant-Milestone-Delivery/deliveries/Interstellar-WP2-M1.md

 **Additional information:**

- A docker is not needed here as we provide an offline demo to show fps result, because we focus mostly on user experience.
-If you want to test the full pipeline for this milestone we can provide ypu with a docker and an omline app.
+As we prioritize the user experience and aim to showcase the FPS improvement compared to the previous milestone, there is no requirement for a Docker here.
+Instead, we offer an offline demo.
+However, if you'd like to test the full pipeline for this milestone, we can provide you with both a Docker and an online app